-Most small business owners affected by the coronavirus pandemic can apply for federal loan relief.
-The Paycheck Protection Program (PPP) loan and Economic Injury Disaster Loan (EIDL) both have low interest rates and portions that may not need to be repaid.
+In March, Congress added more funds to the Paycheck Protection Program (PPP) and COVID-19 Economic Injury Disaster Loan (EIDL).
+Both loans have low-interest rates and portions that may not need to be repaid.

 Let’s take a quick look at each program.